 Fashion of 1920s & 1930s

-2. Mary Jane Heels were also popular during the 1920s low-heeled footwear with one strap buckled over the top of the foot.
+Mary Jane Heels were also popular during the 1920s low-heeled footwear with one strap buckled over the top of the foot.
 There is also a flat version of these shoes.
-In the 1920s, they were paired with formal clothes, springtime dresses, etc.
+In the 1920s, people paired Mary Janes with formal clothes, springtime dresses, etc.

 3. Furthermore, the 1930s are famous for bias-cut silk gowns.
 These dresses are cut diagonally throughout the fabric.
-Dresses were created to highlight the feminine body.
+Dresses highlight and make more attractive women’s feminine body.

 Fashion of 1940s and 1950s

-1. Victory suit was a well-liked two-piece suit for both casual wear and business attire in the 1940s.
+Victory Suit was a well-liked two-piece suit for both casual wear and business attire in the 1940s.
 The fabric of victory suits was mostly wool or wool mixed.
-Since wool was utilized to produce men’s uniforms in time of wear, it reduced the price of wool.
+In that time, people were utilizing wool to produce men’s uniforms therefore, it reduced the price of wool.
 As a result of government rules, wool also was used to create dresses for women.

 1960 is a popular period for colorful vibes such as dyed t-shirts, cropped jackets, collarless coats, and sleeveless dresses.